pionl/laravel-chunk-upload/readme.md

 ### New versions

-If there is a new Laravel version and there is not a offical release you can create a PR and then any one can use the PR until offical release is made.
+If there is a new Laravel version and there is no a offical release in our package you can create a PR.
+Then any one can use the PR until offical release is made.
 Check the PR and and update composer.json with the repository.

 ```
 "repositories": [